 Academic progress is monitored at the end of each semester.
 Students must maintain a minimum cumulative grade point average (GPA) of 2.0 to be considered in good academic standing.

 If a student has less than a cumulative 2.0 GPA, he/she/they is placed on academic probation for a period of one semester.
 If the student fails to achieve a 2.0 cumulative grade point average at the end of the academic probation semester, he or she is suspended from the College.

-NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020 and Fall 2020 semesters.
-Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – Fall 2020 policies for more details.
+NOTE: Due to the COVID-19 Pandemic, students have the option to request that their grade(s) be changed to P/NC (Pass/No Credit) for the Winter 2020, Fall 2020, and Winter 2021 semesters.
+Please see the Pass/No Credit – Winter 2020 and Pass/No Credit – 2020-2021 Academic Year policies for more details.

 Policy Table of Contents